Camille Rutherford

-Camille Rutherford is a British-French bilingual film actress.
+Camille Rutherford is a British-French film actress.
 She was nominated for the César Award for Best Female Revelation in 2021.

 Early life

 Camille Rutherford was born in 1990 in Paris.
 Her mother is French, and her father is British, from the northeast of England.
 Rutherford grew up in Clermont-Ferrand.
 After attending Collège Massillon in Clermont-Ferrand, Rutherford attended the Conservatoire à rayonnement régional de Clermont-Ferrand.
 In 2008, Rutherford attended the Conservatoire national supérieur d'art dramatique, part of the Conservatoire de Paris, graduating in 2011.

 Career

 Her first lead role was in director Nicolas Klotz's 2011 film Low Life.
 She had the lead role of Mary, Queen of Scots in the 2013 film Mary Queen of Scots.
 She also appeared in Blue is the Warmest Colour in 2013.
 In 2016, she had a role in Jacqueline Argentine.

 She appeared in Éric Lartigau's film Iamhere.
 She was nominated for 2021's César Award for Best Female Revelation for her role in Felicità.
 That year she could be seen in Bertrand Mandico's film After Blue.

 She was in the 2023 Michel Gondry directed film The Book of Solutions.
 She appeared as journalist Zoe Solidor in the film Anatomy of a Fall.

 In 2024, had a lead role in Jane Austen Wrecked My Life.
 In May 2024, she was cast in Elsewhere at Night (Ailleurs la nuit), directed by Marianne Metivier.
 She portrays Mathilde, the sister of Aramis in The Three Musketeers: Milady.